JnyJny/articles/python/python_clis.md

 the longer options.
 I never wrote any code using the GNU-style option parsing, so no code example.

-GNU-style arguments also accepted short names like '-f foo' that had to be supported too.
+GNU-style arguments also accepted short names like `-f foo` that had to be supported too.
 All of this choice resulted in more workload for the programmer who just wanted to know what the user was asking for and get on with it.
 But the user got an even more